yuhaopro/parallel-programming-examples/README.md

 </p>

 # Description
-This is a compilation of parallel programming examples and my coursework assignment at the University of Edinburgh.
+This is a compilation of parallel programming examples which I have made and referenced with other sources.

 - `*Counter.c` - showcases race condition when multiple threads are incrementing a shared variable
 - `*HelloWorld.c` - showcases race condition when passing a variable pointer to the thread argument.